starry99/catbook/study/notes/year_1/IAM.md

 ---
 layout: simple
-title: Introduction to Applied Mathematics
+title: A Brief Summary of Introduction to Applied Mathematics
 ---

 ## 1. Part I Graphs